 When the coach is not in motion, some seats may have the option to swivel (turn around) to face the living room of the coach via a release lever on the pedestal.
 Before turning the chairs, follow this procedure:

-- First extend the slideout room. - Tilt the steering wheel up and toward the dash.

-to provide maximum clearance.
+- First extend the slideout room. - Tilt the steering wheel up and toward the dash. - Position the armrest to provide maximum clearance.